featurestorebook/mlfs-book/notebooks/airquality/README.md

 This air quality forecasting service has been augmented with LLM capabilities.
 You can ask it both future (forecasting) and historical questions about air quality at your location via a microphone or text input dialog.

-The RAG in this application augments the prompt with:
+We augment the prompt with:
  * your location,
  * today’s date,
  * predicted air quality (from a ML model),